MrColoo/DJI-Ronin-Remote-Controller-ESP32-ESP8266/README.md

 ### Using with Chataigne

+1. Download from this repo the Chataigne Setup file
-1. Configure Chataigne's WebSocket module to connect to the device
+2. Configure Chataigne's WebSocket module to connect to the device
-2. Map gamepad inputs to WebSocket messages
+3. Map gamepad inputs to WebSocket messages
-3. Use the following value ranges:
+   -> Use the following value ranges:
       - Minimum: 352
       - Center: 1024
       - Maximum: 1696

 NOTE: For Ronin SC I made only PAN and TILT work (channels 1 and 2)